MANUALS: TRACK & FIELD

 State Qualifying Meet Information

 Qualifying meet entries will be submitted online.
-Information for submitting qualifying meet entries will be communicated to member schools the week of Monday, May 2, 2022.
+Information for submitting qualifying meet entries will be communicated to member schools the week of Monday, April 29.
 The deadline for Qualifying Meet entries and declarations will be 10:00 a.m.
-Wednesday, May 11, All scratches or substitutions must be sent by email to the Qualifying Meet host no later than 10:00 a.m. on the day of the meet, Thursday, May 12, 2022.
+Wednesday, May 8.
+All scratches or substitutions must be sent by email to the Qualifying Meet host no later than 10:00 a.m. on the day of the meet, Thursday, May 9.
 No substitutions will be allowed after that time.
 Scratches after that time will count as an event.
-Emergency situations will be considered and can only be approved by the IHSAA.
 All times and efforts will be performances in established meets and should be recorded in metric times or converted metric times for the running events and standard measurements for the field events.
 All entries shall be submitted as FAT times.
-All state qualifying meet seed times need to be verified through Varsity Bound.
-Any time discrepancies (faster or slower than what is posted on Varsity Bound) protested before 1 pm on Thursday, May 12, 2022, will result in “No Time” seed time.
+All state qualifying meet seed times need to be verified through Bound.
+Any time discrepancies (faster or slower than what is posted on Varsity Bound) protested before 1 pm on Thursday, May 9, will result in “No Time” seed time.
 No split times are allowed for individual event seed times.

 Field events will be in flights.
 Throwing order will be as stated in the Track and Field Rules Book.
 For the long jump and throwing events, each competitor will attempt one trial at a time through the flight order, similar to that format used at the state track and field meet.
 If a competitor needs to be excused to participate in another event during either the preliminary or final round, please reference Rule 6, Section 2, Article 3.

 Girls: The starting height in the high jump for Class 3A and 4A is 4’6” and 4’4″ in Class 1A and 2A.
 The bar is raised two inches each time to five feet, and then one inch at a time.